Nijolė Sadūnaitė

-Nijolė Sadūnaitė (born 22 July 1938, in Kaunas) is a clandestine Lithuanian Catholic nun of the Soviet period who worked with the Chronicle of the Catholic Church in Lithuania.
+Nijolė Sadūnaitė (22 July 1938 – 31 March 2024) was a Lithuanian clandestine Catholic nun of the Soviet period who worked with the Chronicle of the Catholic Church in Lithuania.
 In 1975 she faced three years of imprisonment for her efforts.
-She spent time imprisoned in the Mordavia and then in Boguchany.
+She spent time imprisoned in Mordovia and then in Boguchany.
 She reportedly faced a variety of abuses in this period, including torture.
 She wrote A Radiance in the Gulag about her experiences.

-In 2018, Sadūnaitė received the 'Lithuanian Freedom Award".
-She is the first female in history to receive the award.
+In 2018, Sadūnaitė received the "Lithuanian Freedom Award".
+She was the first female in history to receive the award.

+Sadūnaitė died on Easter Sunday, 31 March 2024, at the age of 85.